Cristina Fontanelli

 Cristina Fontanelli (born in Brooklyn, New York) is an American actress, opera singer and television presenter.

 Early life

 The Italian-American Fontanelli was born in Brooklyn, New York.
 She graduated from The American Academy of Dramatic Arts, and also attended The Juilliard School.
 In addition she has performed at many different venues and at public events, including at Feinstein's at the Regency, and the National Arts Club.
-Fontanelli was also singing "Happy Birthday to You" to Sarah Herbert-Galloway at a surprise birthday party for the socialite at Space16 in the Hamptons when smoke broke out during a fire scare.

 Career

 Fontanelli has appeared on stage with Joan Rivers, Joe Piscopo, Pat Cooper, and her friend the television host, Joe Franklin.
 She has sung with Boston Pops Orchestra with Richard Hayman conducting, Saint Louis Symphony Orchestra and performed at one of the 2005 presidential inaugural balls.